ONLYOFFICE-QA/opencv_documents_comparer/README.md

 ### Command for starting a document comparison

-`invoke compare-test` - To compare images by file names from "converted_doc_folder"
+`uv run invoke compare-test` - To compare images by file names from "converted_doc_folder"

 #### Compare test flags